Kristin M. Davis: 2013 comptroller campaign

-Davis filed with the New York City Campaign Finance Board to run for New York City Controller in 2013.
+Davis filed with the New York City Campaign Finance Board to run for New York City Comptroller in 2013.
 However, according to various media outlets she planned on running for Mayor of New York City in 2013.
 On Saturday January 12, 2013, Davis received the early endorsement for mayor from the Queens Libertarian Party, the largest Libertarian chapter in New York City.
 She later declared that she was running for New York City Comptroller.

 Davis withdrew from the race before the election and did not submit petitions to appear on the ballot, in part because of her drug arrest in August 2013.

 2017–2019 special counsel investigation

 In July 2018, The New York Times reported that Davis was expecting a subpoena from special counsel, Robert Mueller, who was investigating Russian interference in the 2016 election.
 It was then reported by NBC News that Davis had a private meeting on August 3 with the Special Counsel's team because of her links and longterm employment by Trump advisor Roger J. Stone Jr.

 In defense of Davis' subpoena, Stone issued the following statement: "Kristin Davis has been a friend of mine and has worked on and off for me for 10 years," Stone said, noting that Davis is currently in the cosmetology business.
 "She is a brilliant woman who paid her debt to society and who has remade her life.
 I am the Godfather to her son."

 On August 10, 2018, Davis formally testified for the Special Counsel in DC.
-The next week, Davis appeared on Good Day New York and talked about the bullying she received by prosecutor Aaron Zellinsky and how she identified comedian Randy Credico as the "intermediary" between Stone and Wikileaks founder, Julian Assange.
+The next week, Davis appeared on Good Day New York and talked about the perceived bullying she received by prosecutor Aaron Zellinsky and how she identified comedian Randy Credico as the "intermediary" between Stone and WikiLeaks founder Julian Assange.

 Davis has been a vocal advocate for Stone's defense, appearing on numerous TV shows after his arrest in 2019.

+2022 January 6 Committee Investigation

+While Davis has not publicly talked about her subpoena and January 6 committee interview, the transcript of her testimony is publicly available.